Dhanyamala-G/EXP-4/README.md

 Rectifier Efficiency

 Rectifier efficiency is defined as the ratio of DC output power to the input power from the AC supply.
-Even with ideal rectifiers with no losses, the efficiency is less than 100% because some of the output power is AC power rather than DC which manifests as ripple superimposed on the DC waveform.
+Even with ideal rectifiers with no losses, the efficiency is less than 100% because some of the output power is AC power rather than DC which manifests as ripple superimposed on the DC waveform.    <br>
 PROCEDURE:

 1. Wire up the half wave rectifier circuit without capacitor after testing all the components.